crate/crate/devs/docs/basics.rst

                         -Dbundled_jdk_version=13.0.2+8

 It is possible to compile the code base and run tests with the host system JDK.
-To achieve that, pass the ``-DuseSystemJdk`` system parameter along with a Gradle task.
+To do this, pass the ``-DuseSystemJdk`` system parameter along with a Gradle task.
 For example, to run unit tests with the host system JDK, execute the following command::